Impetigo: Prognosis

 Without treatment, individuals with impetigo typically get better within three weeks.
 Complications may include cellulitis or poststreptococcal glomerulonephritis.
 Rheumatic fever does not appear to be related.

 Epidemiology

 Globally, impetigo affects more than 162 million children in low- to middle-income countries.
-The rates are highest in countries with low available resources and is especially prevalent in the region of Oceania.
-The tropical climate and high population in lower socioeconomic regions contribute to these high rates.
-Children under the age of 4 in the United Kingdom are 2.8% more likely than average to contract impetigo; this decreases to 1.6% for children up to 15 years old.
+The rates are highest in countries with low available resources and prevalence is especially high in Oceania.
+Tropical climate and high population density contribute to these rates.
+Children under the age of 4 in the United Kingdom had a 2.8% annual incidence, this decreased to 1.6% for children up to 15 years old, in 1991-1992.
 As age increases, the rate of impetigo declines, but all ages are still susceptible.

 History

 Impetigo was originally described and differentiated by the English dermatologist William Tilbury Fox around 1864.
 The word impetigo is the generic Latin word for 'skin eruption', and it stems from the verb impetere 'to attack' (as in impetus).
 Before the discovery of antibiotics, the disease was treated with an application of the antiseptic gentian violet, which was an effective treatment.